-Professional services firms have played a vital role in maintaining professional and legal standards in business and society for hundreds of years, and despite recent fears over the impact of technology, the need for professional expertise and advice is likely to endure.
+Professional services firms have played a vital role in maintaining standards in business and society for hundreds of years, and despite fears over the impact of technology, the need for expertise and advice is likely to endure.

-But with technology platforms and providers threatening to automate or commoditise areas of existing practice, how do traditional firms respond?
-And what does new technology mean for the future shape and structure of the firm?
+But with technology platforms and providers threatening to automate or commoditise areas of existing practice, how do firms respond?
+What does new technology mean for the future shape and structure of the firm?
 Can firms embrace new technology to augment and enhance their expertise and experience, or will they fall behind?

-We have been at the forefront of applying new social and digital technology in the professional services sector for over a decade, and we see more opportunities than threats to existing successful firms if they can improve their organisational structure and become less bureaucratic.
-See below for examples of how we are helping firms adapt and succeed with digital transformation.
+We have been at the forefront of applying new social and digital technology in the professional services sector for over a decade, and we see more opportunities than threats to existing firms if they can improve their delivery structures and become less bureaucratic.

 - Future firm strategy & structure

 - Digital skills development

 - Preparing for a world of data & AI

 - Non-traditional startup competitors

 - New digital products & services